sahithyandev/s3/src/content/docs/data-communication-and-networking/22-multiplexing.md

 :::note

-Named _synchronous_ not because it is related to synchronous transmission, but because the time slots are preassigned to sources and fixed.
+Named _synchronous_ not because it is related to synchronous transmission, but because the time slots are preassigned to sources and are fixed.

 :::

 ### TDM Process

-Data from each source is temporarily stored in a buffer (typically one bit or one character).
+Data from each source is temporarily stored in source-specific buffers (typically one bit or one character).
 The buffers are scanned sequentially.
 Bits/characters from each buffer are combined to form a composite digital data stream, which is sent through the medium.

 At the receiver, the stream is demultiplexed by separating the bits/characters according to their time slots and delivered to the appropriate destination signals.

 ### TDM Link Control

 When an output device cannot accept data, TDM does not stop transmitting.
 Instead, the affected channel's time slots becomes empty.
 Other channels are not affected.
-Error handling is done each channel separately.
+Error handling is done on each channel separately.
 Protocols like High-Level Data Link Control (HDLC) are used to handle flow and error control.

 ### TDM Framing